cesarvr/blog/content/post/istio-2.5.md

 ##### Container Resource

-We got the destination, the response and the time.
-But let's add a bonus by sampling container memory and CPU quota.
-You know, Linux can kill our container if we exceed memory constraint, with this feature we can keep track of the whole container memory state.
+Another useful information we can extract from the pod is the memory and CPU usage.
+You know, Linux can kill our container if we exceed the memory constraints, this feature we can keep track of resources in the container.

+We are going to create a new method called ``resources``:

 ```js
 class Stats  {